alpacahq/alpaca-docs/content/resources/_index.md

 ## **Support**

 Have questions?
 Need help?
-Checkout our [support page](https://alpaca.markets/support) for FAQs and getting into contact with out team.
+Check out our [support page](https://alpaca.markets/support) for FAQs and to get in contact with our team.

 ## **Systems Status**